 The game was “developed for STEM education as part of a National Science Foundation (NSF) grant for educational applications,” Jeff Sprenger, one of the creators of Xemory Software, told us.
 “The idea was to give students hands-on experiences controlling two different kinds of robots in simulation.”

 The game introduces concepts like degrees of freedom (motorized joints), gravity, rotation, torque, and forces.
 It’s a great way to understand how real robotic systems work and have a fun challenge.
 Play this game to test your abilities!

 Finding the right educational games is challenging.
 Hopefully, this quick exploration has been helpful in your searching.

-If you are looking to expand your child's knowledge further, in a way that offers rigorous learning and is fun, join Scratch coding for kids with Create & Learn.
-It's sure to excite your kids.
-Plus the intro class is free.
-Give it a try!
+If you are looking to expand your child's knowledge further, in a way that offers rigorous learning and is fun, join Scratch coding for kids or check out free computer science classes for kids.
+Give them a try today!